 The GHG emissions of SURFnet are consolidated into three categories (the office, services and the network), and each is measured in a controlled and documented manner.
 In this way, SURFnet will account for all GHG emissions and removals from facilities over which it has financial and operational control.

 2.2 Responsible Party

-This inventory report was prepared by TNO on behalf of SURFnet.
-Primary contact for SURFnet is Albert Hankel, email: albert.hankel@surfnet.nl
+This inventory report was prepared by SURFnet.
+Primary contact is Albert Hankel, email: albert.hankel@surfnet.nl

 2.3 Reporting Period Covered